Error996/bdvl/README.md

 <img src=https://i.imgur.com/e5Oc8kt.png alt="Example installation result"/>

-* If `etc/id_rsa.pub` exists before installation, it will be copied to your installation directory as an authorized key for ssh login.

 ### Logging in to new backdoor user
  * Upon successful installation you can log in to the box using your backdoor credentials.